vk1609/lab-jdbc-show-playername-skill/README.md

 ## Progression 5:

-Create `PlayerDAO.java` class with below methods, public List<Player> getAllPlayers() - Method used to fetch all the players and their corresponding skill from the database.
+Create a class called as `PlayerDAO` with below methods, `public List<Player> getAllPlayers()` - Method used to fetch all the players and their corresponding skill from the database.

 ![1 2](https://user-images.githubusercontent.com/61002120/76416050-5807d380-63c0-11ea-8d52-9e8750e800f9.png)